-Dental implants are susceptible to different medical problems from natural teeth.
+Dental implants are marginally more susceptible to medical problems than natural teeth.

 They therefore require slightly different methods of cleaning and maintenance from the rest of your teeth.